Bloodborne Pathogen Exposure Control Plan

 In the unlikely event contamination of personal clothing does occur, remove clothing as soon as feasible after contamination and before leaving the area/location where the contamination occurred.

-Apparel should be removed with minimal handling and minimal agitation and placed in a plastic bag, which is to be closed while in the area/location in which the contamination occurred.
-Apparel should not be rinsed prior to being placed in bags.
+Apparel shall be removed with minimal handling and minimal agitation and placed in a plastic bag, which is to be closed while in the area/location in which the contamination occurred.
+Apparel shall not be rinsed prior to being placed in bags.

 - Clean any areas of skin that may have been contaminated with soap and water.